GDGAlgiers/welcome-day-map/README.md

  ![chill](./captures/chill.PNG)|

 ### The discord space
-here , you can explore the diffenet actevities in our discord server and join it
+here , you can explore the different actevities in our discord server and join it

 |the discord tpace|
  |:------------:|